embEDUx/documentation/src/background/evaluation/uboot.md

 The considerations from the [design](../design/bootloader.md) will be evaluated within this chapter.

-## Repository
-The branch system of **Git** to fulfills our needs to keep distinct versions of the specifications for each platform and **U-Boot** version within one repository.

 ## Build process
 When building the same **U-Boot** version for different platforms, the same source code will be used.
 Storing the source code of the same **U-Boot** version